Maale language

 Maale (also spelled Male) is an Omotic language spoken in the Omo Region of Ethiopia.
-The Maale people are maintaining their language vigorously, despite exposure to outside pressures and languages.
+The Maale people are vigorously maintaining their language despite exposure to outside pressures and languages.
+It is used for social, religious and local administrative purposes since most of its speakers are monolingual.
+There are plans to use the language as a medium of education as well.